- Also in this section...

-At our University, you can withdraw for any reason, by following the formal withdrawal procedures as outlined in the Withdrawal Policy in the University Catalog.
-In addition, if you registered via an online portal, you must withdraw via that same online portal.
+A student may withdraw from Grantham University for any reason.
+The student is responsible for completing the University’s formal withdrawal procedures as outlined in the Withdrawal Policy of the Catalog.
+In addition, if a student registered via an online

 |Time of Withdrawal||Refund|

 |Within 7 days of course start date||100%|